mangushev/inventory_management/README.md

 Notes:

-- Only A2C with 1024 batch size works for now
+- Only A2C and PPO algorithms work for now
 - I have not implemented any baseline supply chain algorith to compare performance

 Training steps:

 1. Download Instacart dataset

-this is just what instacart asks to put.
+this is just what instacart asks to put regarding dataset.

 “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on Retrieved 08-2018